** MOST FREQUENTLY-ASKED QUESTIONS EVER **

 If you are doing a book report, I encourage you to mention this to your parents and teacher.
 To make up for this lack of info, I will even send your teacher an email explaining my views on the situation.
 But I can’t give out my personal info!
 Perhaps you can discuss with your teacher some alternate questions that are less personal.
 (Look at it this way… would your teacher want his or her birth date and personal information available on the internet?)

 Here are the answers I will share: I was born in Florida in the late 1970s, and I lived in Florida until I finished college and moved to California.
-I’m married, and I have one daughter and two dogs.
+I’m married, and I have two daughters and one spoiled dog.
+If I could have more pets, I would have several more dogs and a couple of rats.
+I would also like to be friends with a crow.
+My daughter thinks this is important to share.
+She is smarter than I am, so I will obey.

 When did you know you wanted to be a writer?